David Bartlett

-David John Bartlett (born 19 January 1968) is an Australian former politician in the state of Tasmania, serving as the 43rd Premier of Tasmania from May 2008 until January 2011.
+David John Bartlett (born 19 January 1968) is an Australian former politician who served as the 43rd Premier of Tasmania from May 2008 until January 2011.
 He was a Labor Party member of the Tasmanian House of Assembly seat of Denison from 2004 to 2011 when he retired.

 Early life

+Bartlett was born David John Bird to a teenage mother in 1968.
+He was placed into foster care by his biological grandparents and spent 40 days in the hospital before being placed with the Bartlett family.
+He was never legally adopted by the family however, officially remaining a ward of the state until he was 18.
+This was likely due to ensure continued financial assistance needed to address medical needs during Bartlett's infancy.